tkokasih/tkokasih.github.io/linux/snap.md

   * Nobody else knows or can make Snap Store
   * Snap client is designed to work with only one source
   * Ubuntu Store cannot be audited nor patched openly
+* Snap is auto-updating, and it is quite a no-no in Linux perspective.

 ## Ref